Introduction

 ## 6 492 6 1

 Let’s visualize the nowcast compared to the final observed data.
-We first need to link our nowcast with the original data so we can see our nowcast by reference date.
+We first need to join our nowcast with the original data so we can see our nowcast by reference date.

 latest_data_prepped <- latest_training_data |>